Mere-cat/Metadata-Generator-for-Depositar/_sources/docs/02_geoInfo/geo_demo_new.md

 3. Once the environment is launched, you'll be able to manually execute **each** code cell.

 For any hidden code cells, simply click on `Show code cell source` and subsequently click `run` within each respective cell section.
-::::::{tip}
-You can choose a particular dataset by its index and explore the geographic information recommendations provided.
-To proceed, follow these steps:
-1. Click on the "rocket icon" located in the top-right corner.
-2. Select the option labeled `Live Code` from the menu.
-3. Once the environment is launched, you'll be able to manually execute **each** code cell.

-For any hidden code cells, simply click on `Show code cell source` and subsequently click `run` within each respective cell section.
 :::

 Here're the information you may input: